Student Group Funding

 Depending on what your group's core activity is, your expenditure may vary a lot, but the main categories that you should consider are facility costs, transport, coaching or instructors and any equipment you may need.
 There may be other items of expenditure which will vary with your group, but make sure to include anything you are planning to spend group money on.

-The fund is closed for applications at present but may open again this year if there is any money remaining in the pot.
+The fund is closed for applications at present but will reopen in September 2025.

 Falmouth & Exeter Students' Union logo